libvirt/libvirt-rust/README.md

 # This crate provides a Rust bindings to the libvirt C library

-The bindings try to be a direct mapping of the underling C API with some differences to match Rust conventions.
+The bindings try to be a direct mapping of the underlying C API with some differences to match Rust conventions.

 ## Important considerations